Literature and classroom-hardware cutoff: 11 July 2026.

 When this system transits the “star” (the lamp), the light sensor records a compound light curve with the exomoon signatures described above.

 One technical note on sensors: High sample rate matters here.
 The exomoon signatures are brief features on top of the transit dip, and a sensor that samples too slowly will average them out.
-We found that the TI SensorTag CC2650, despite being a reasonable choice for the basic transit experiment, has a light sensor sample rate of only 1.25 Hz — too slow to resolve exomoon signatures reliably.
-Android smartphones and Arduinos both achieve adequate sample rates.
-The Pasco light sensor used in the paper samples at up to 20 Hz and resolves the features clearly.
+We found that the TI SensorTag CC2650, despite being a reasonable choice for the basic transit experiment, has a light sensor sample rate of only 1.25 Hz — too slow in the published apparatus.
+The Android phone, Arduino, and Pasco sensor configurations used there provided higher rates; that result should not be generalised to every phone, board, application, firmware version, or sensor.

 Reading the Light Curves